LGN520/farreach-public/docs/netreach-voting-v2.md

 	+ Overview
 		* Stage 0: valid, cache_lookup_tbl (get iscached), being_evicted (for inconsistency of evicted data), load_backup_tbl
 		* Stage 1: vote, latest (for inconsistency of populated/deleted data), seq (for version-aware/conservative query), case 1, case 2
+			- NOTE: seq is created by switch (big-endian), so we need to deserialize seq into little-endian in server for GET/PUTREQ_BE
 		* Stage 2: lock, vallen
 			- Case 1: PUT/DELREQ on switch for backup
 			- Case 3: First PUTREQ on server for backup